 Key Terms and Concepts

-- A food that is acquired as a representative of an ingredient or commodity.
+- A food that is acquired for analysis.

 - Agricultural/Market Acquisition